Pilsbury (family): American branch

 William Pillsbury, from whom the American branch of the family descend from, became a resident of Newbury sixteen years after its settlement.
 "He came, tradition says, from Staffordshire".
 Within descriptions of William, he is described as "a man of wealth, who owned considerable land and had money to let".
-The Inventory of the Estates of William Pillsbury were taken by the 7th of July, 1686.
+The Inventory of the Estates of William Pillsbury were taken by 7 July 1686.

 Genealogy

 A book has been written exploring the history and lineage by the family by David Brainard and Emily Getchell, published in 1898, entitled:

 "The Pillsbury family: being a history of William and Dorothy Pillsbury of Newbury in New England, and their descendants to the eleventh generation".

 Pedigree of county families

-A barrister of the Inner Temple, London, John Sleigh, compiled a history of the “Ancient Parish of Leek” through use of the 'Harleian and Cottonian manuscripts', housed within the British Museum, and the deed-box of the Duke of Westminster.
-Sleigh has compiled extensive "pedigrees" of the “county families" living in and around Leek parish, with their respective Arms.
+A barrister of the Inner Temple, London, John Sleigh, compiled a history of the "Ancient Parish of Leek" through use of the 'Harleian and Cottonian manuscripts', housed within the British Museum, and the deed-box of the Duke of Westminster.
+Sleigh has compiled extensive "pedigrees" of the "county families" living in and around Leek parish, with their respective Arms.

 Among them were the Davenport family of Capesthorne Hall.
 Sleigh states that a marriage between "Ralph Davenport, of Tettesworth" had a daughter by the name of "Margaret, who married R. Pilsbury".

 Additionally, Sleigh states that another "Ralph Davenport, of Tettesworth, will proved 1616, had a daughter who married Edmund Pillsbury."

 Another of the "county families" were the Washington's.
-Sleigh states that their lineage and Arms are identical with those of the “Father of his country", George Washington, first president of the United States of America.
+Sleigh states that their lineage and Arms are identical with those of the "Father of his country", George Washington, first president of the United States of America.
 The historic marriage register that is stored at St. Edward's church within the Parish of Leek states that:

 Benjamin Pilsbury married Anne Washington, 29 September 1634.

 John Pillsbury married Alice Washington, 15 March 1636.

 Other information relating to the family can be found in Sleigh's history.
 William Bateman de Pilsbury, serving as "gentleman, under-sheriff" to Henry Cavendish of the Cavendish family of Chatsworth House.
 William born in "1580, obiit 1616, wife Joanna".